 Loch Ness 24

 If you are looking for a more extreme activity, then you may wish to consider the crazy Loch Ness 24!
-The event takes place every year in August, runners test how far they can run in 24 hours along woodland trails next to Dores beach.
-Each lap is 7km, how many can you run?
+The event takes place every year in August with runners testing how far they can run in 24 hours along woodland trails next to Dores beach.
+Each lap is 7km… how many can you run?

 Community Bonfire night (5th November)